smithy-lang/smithy-rs/design/src/rfcs/rfc0007_timeout_config.md

 - **Layer**: Layers are a higher-order abstraction over services that is used to compose multiple services together, creating a new service from that combination.
 Nothing prevents us from manually wrapping services withing services, but Layers allow us to do it in a maintainable, flexible, and generic manner.
 Layers don't directly act on data but instead can wrap an existing service with additional functionality, creating a new service..
 Layers can be thought of as middleware.
 - **Middleware**: a term with several meanings,
   - Generically speaking, middlewares are similar to Services and Layers in that they modify requests and responses.
-  - In the SDK, Middlewares have the specific meaning of being the only kind of struct that contains a `DispatchService`.
+  - In the SDK, "Middleware" refers to a layer that can be wrapped around a `DispatchService`.
+In practice, this means that the resulting `Service` (and the inner service) must meet the bound `T: where T: Service<operation::Request, Response=operation::Response, Error=SendOperationError>`.
-  - Examples of Middleware include [MapRequest], [AsyncMapRequest], and [ParseResponse]. **TODO** is this true or am I getting things mixed up?
+  - The most notable example of a Middleware is the [AwsMiddleware].
+Other notable examples include [MapRequest], [AsyncMapRequest], and [ParseResponse].
-- **DispatchService**: Connects Operation driven middleware to an HTTP implementation.
-It will also wrap the error type in OperationError to enable operation middleware reporting specific errors.
-  - **TODO** This definition is taken directly from a code comment.
-It makes it sound like this is the first and last layer that gets hit when making a request; Is that actually the case?
+- **DispatchService**: The innermost part of a group of nested services.
+The Service that actually makes an HTTP call on behalf of a request.
+Responsible for parsing success and error responses.
 - **Connector**: a term with several meanings,
-  - (esp. `DynConnector`) generally refers to a service that handles HTTP.
-HTTP is the lowest level we handle
-    - Dyn means that we're erasing the inner type
-    - **TODO** is this then a Service that we've erased the type of?
+  - [DynConnector]s are Services with their specific type erased so that we can do dynamic dispatch.
   - A term from `hyper` for any object that implements the [Connect] trait.
-Actually just an alias for [tower_service::Service].
+Really just an alias for [tower_service::Service].
 Sometimes referred to as a `Connection`.
 - **Stage**: A form of middleware that's not related to `tower`.
 These currently function as a way of transforming requests.
 We don't want to implement Timeouts as stages because we don't want to give them the ability to handle responses.
 This is because it would introduce lots of new complexity that we aren't yet ready to take on but this may change in the future.
 - **Stack**: higher order abstraction over Layers defined in the [tower crate][tower::layer::util::Stack] e.g. Layers wrap services in one another and Stacks wrap layers within one another.